FalseGenius/foundry-puppyraffle-audit/audit-data/findings.md

 ### [I-05]: Define and use `constant` variables instead of using literals

 If the same constant literal value is used multiple times, create a constant state variable and reference it throughout the contract, reflecting meaning of hardcoded magic numbers in `PuppyRaffle::selectWinner()`.
+Hardcoded numbers are confusing.

 ```diff
 contract PuppyRaffle is ERC721, Ownable {